UNLOQIO/unloq-wordpress-plugin/readme.txt

 == Description ==

+Looking to add Multi-factor authentication to your WordPress website?

 ## DESCRIPTION

 UNLOQ increases the security of your digital properties through a distributed authentication system that doesn’t require your users to remember any passwords.
-From now on you can forget about them wherever you see the UNLOQ login box.
-Just click the UNLOQ button and you’ll receive an authentication request on your phone for you to approve or deny.
+No more weak passwords and undesired logins.

+We verify your users’ identity and help them login through 3 Passwordless authentication options:
+- Push notifications
+- Time-based one-time password
+- E-mail

+Your users will authenticate at the push of a button.
+Communicating with your users will also be much easier with the help of custom push notifications.

+You won’t have to worry about the security of your users’ data, as we use RSA 2048 and AES 256 for encryption.
+In the event of a lost connection, you’re also covered: choose another authentication option from the menu button (such as OTP or e-mail).

+Stolen phone?
+You can deactivate your device at any moment, to protect data.

 No connection on your phone?
 Lost phone?
 We’ve got you covered.
-Click the menu button on the bottom right corner to see the other login option the application allows.
+Click the menu button on the bottom right corner of the widget to see the other login option the application allows.
 These might come either as time based one time password (you’ll find the code under the Tokens menu option in the UNLOQ app) or e-mail login.

 We believe it’s about your application & your users.
 Make the authentication system your own:
-- Personalize the appearance of the notification messages and choose a plugin theme to go with your design,
+- Personalize the appearance of the notification messages and choose a plugin theme to go with your design
-- Set the data you want your users to provide when registering or signing in,
+- Set the data you want your users to provide when registering or signing in
-- Determine what security measures works best for you.
-You may want to restrict the login backup methods, to request TOTP for each login, set up request origin paths and timers
+- etermine what security measures works best for you.
+You may want to restrict the login backup methods, to request TOTP for each login, set up request origin paths and timers.

+Want to take customization to the next level?
+You can generate your custom branded MFA Mobile App, for gaining a mobile presence and making it your own in no time.

 == Installation ==